Length dependence of waveform mismatch: a caveat on waveform accuracy: Results

 where we kept the asymptotic scaling as $|t_{2}-t_{1}|$ grows very large.
 The integral can be performed asymptotically with, e.g., a post-Newtonian waveform.
 This shows that, assuming the main error in numerical relativity simulations is a small phase error, the \emph{mismatch will tend to increase with the square of the length of the simulation.}

 \figWaveform

 In Fig.~\ref{fig:waveform} we first show an example illustrating that the dominant resolution error in numerical relativity simulations tends to be the binary phase error.
 In Fig.~\ref{fig:waveform} we show the $(2,2)$ mode amplitude and phase errors between the two highest resolutions for the Simulating eXtreme Spacetimes (SXS) Collaboration's simulation SXS:BBH:1132~\cite{Boyle:2019kee}.
 We also show how these errors change as one changes the effective length of the simulation, by removing inspiral data from each resolution's waveform.
 While the amplitude error for each of the two resolution pairs is roughly consistent and below the square root of the mismatch,\footnote{Note that mismatch goes as the residual squared; see Eq.~\eqref{eq:mismatchSNR}.} the phase error can be notably large.
 Meanwhile, in the top panel of Fig.~\ref{fig:waveform}, we show the mismatch between the two resolutions' waveforms.
+Here, and in subsequent plots, the mismatch is computed by integrating over the two-sphere rather than by evaluating the strain waveforms at some arbitrary point.
 As one decreases the effective length of the simulation, the mismatch correspondingly decreases, even though the amplitude and phase errors are similar to the comparison in which the numerical waveforms are longer.
 Note that here, and in subsequent figures, mismatch is computed by integrating the strain over the two-sphere.